 - Create defensible space around your home.
 Creating and maintaining defensible space around your home’s perimeter is critical to slowing or stopping the spread of wildfire and preventing spot fires that are caused by flying embers.
 This does not mean you should clear out all vegetation from around your property; defensible space is about strategically clearing and placing vegetation to produce a buffer between your home or other structures on your property, and the grass, trees, shrubs or any wildland area that surrounds it.
 Many experts recommend taking a zoned approach to defensible space.

-- Ensure that vents, eaves, and other openings are fire-safe.
+- Ensure that vents, eaves and other openings are fire-safe.
 Vents, eaves and other openings are vulnerable entry points for embers and flames.
-To better protect your home, make sure vents are louvered or covered with a protective wire screen with openings no larger than 1/4 inch.
+To better protect your home, make sure vents are louvered or covered with a protective wire screen with openings no larger than a quarter-inch.
 Eaves should be boxed or covered with a soffit to help deflect fire.

 - Provide easy emergency access to your property.
 Identify your home with a clearly marked street number for emergency personnel.
 Driveways should be at least 12 feet wide with a vertical clearance of 15 feet to allow emergency vehicles and equipment to reach your house.

-- Utilize Phos-Chek® Home Defense Fire Retardant.
+- Consider using Phos-Chek® Home Defense Fire Retardant.
 The do-it-yourself Phos-Chek Home Defense kit, which utilizes an uncolored version of the same fire retardant used by the USDA Forest Service, can be applied using most garden sprayers.
 While Phos-Chek can be applied within hours of a wildfire reaching your home, it’s best used as a pre-treatment before wildfire season begins.
-Spray Phos-Chek on wood and vegetation around the perimeter of your home including your garage, gardens, other outbuildings, and all areas of your property that you wish to protect from wildfire.
-Phos-Chek is long-lasting, and is effective until the next rain or until it is washed off.
+Spray Phos-Chek on wood and vegetation around the perimeter of your home including your garage, gardens, other outbuildings and all areas of your property that you wish to protect from wildfire.
+Phos-Chek is long-lasting and effective until the next rain or until it is washed off.

-- Enroll in PURE's Wildfire Mitigation Program.
-This program includes pre-fire preparation and wildfire response services intended to reduce, or even prevent, loss from wildfire.
-Should a wildfire immediately threaten a home, those enrolled in this program receive a visit from our qualified partners in wildfire protection, to inspect for and reduce vulnerability to wildfire and, if necessary, apply a fire retardant.
-At your request, additional consultative services including pre-season perimeter sprays and evacuation planning can be coordinated.
+- Learn more about PURE's Wildfire Mitigation Program.
+This program includes pre-fire preparation and wildfire response services intended to reduce—or even prevent—loss from wildfire.
+Should a wildfire immediately threaten a PURE member's home, our qualified partners in wildfire protection could visit the home to inspect for and reduce vulnerability to wildfire and, if necessary, apply a fire retardant.
+At your request, additional consultative services, including pre-season perimeter sprays and evacuation planning, can be coordinated.
 To learn more, click here.

 - Work with your neighbors to become Firewise.
 The National Fire Protection Association’s (NFPA’s) Firewise Communities/USA® Recognition Program is a process for neighbors to work together voluntarily to address common wildfire risks.
 “Homes closer than 100 feet to one another can ignite one another during wildfire conditions,” says Michele Steinberg, NFPA’s manager of wildland fire operations.
 “When neighbors work together, the whole community benefits from a lower risk of wildfire ignition.”
 Visit www.firewise.org/usa to learn more.

 - Installing an automatic wildfire suppression system.
 Stand-alone automatic fire suppression systems can be installed around the exterior of your home to add an additional layer of protection.
-There are water-based options, such as FlameSniffer and Wildfire Sprinkler, and fire retardant-based options such as FirebreakPro.
-These systems are designed to detect wildfire activity from as far as ½ mile away and will automatically turn on.
+There are both water-based and fire retardant-based options.
+These systems are designed to detect wildfire activity from as far as half-mile away and will automatically turn on.
 They can even alert authorities to the approaching threat.

 - Consider the construction of your home and its contents.

 PURE members in wildfire-prone areas can schedule a complimentary wildfire inspection.
-During the inspection a PURE Risk Manager or Firebreak specialist will look for potential vulnerabilities and make recommendations that may help safeguard your home and property from wildfire.
+During the inspection, a PURE Risk Manager or wildfire specialist will look for potential vulnerabilities and make recommendations that may help safeguard your home and property from wildfire.